oshi/oshi/FAQ.md

 ========
 OSHI uses the latest version of JNA, which may conflict with other dependencies your project (or its parent) includes.
 If you experience issues with `NoClassDefFound` errors for JNA artifacts, consider one or more of the following steps to resolve the conflict:
  - Listing OSHI earlier (or first) in your dependency list
- - Specifying the most recent version of JNA as a dependency
+ - Specifying the most recent version of JNA (both `jna` and `jna-platform` artifacts) as a dependency
  - If you are using a parent (e.g., Spring Boot) that includes JNA as a dependency, override the `jna.version` property

 What API features are not implemented on some operating systems?